fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

 1. group by country, province, city（equivalent to group by country, city or group by city）

 As the cube shownin figure 7, assume dimension A =Country, dimension B= Province and dimensionC=City, then dimension ABC can be set as hierarchy dimension.
-And cuboid [A,C,D]=cuboid[A,B, C, D]，cuboid [B, D]=cuboid[A, B, D], thus cuboid[A,C,D] and Cuboid[B,D] can be saved.
+And cuboid [A,C,D]=cuboid[A,B, C, D]，cuboid [B, D]=cuboid[A, B, D], thus cuboid[A,C,D] and Cuboid[B,D] can be pruned.
 Figure 8 illustrates, based on method above,kylin can prune redundant cuboid and thus reduce cuboid from 16 to 8.